insin/insin-notes/scratch/shared_javascript.rst

 ``module.exports`` Detection / Global Namespace Stuffing
 ========================================================

-Thisn is what I'm currently do in my own shared modules - it's inelegant and I suspect makes it hard to share tests between Node.js and browsers in anything but node-qunit, but I'm yet to confirm that by trying to port any of the modules which use this pattern over to Mocha for testing.
+This is what I'm currently do in my own shared modules - it's inelegant and I suspect makes it hard to share tests between Node.js and browsers in anything but node-qunit, but I'm yet to confirm that by trying to port any of the modules which use this pattern over to Mocha for testing.